tiy-durham-fe-cohort4/resources/assignments/reshare.md

 * Responsive: It should look good on a mobile phone and on a laptop
 * The ability to login with GitHub
 * Ability to post a new link
-* Ability to see all posted links
+* Ability to see all posted shares
 * Ability to upvote
 * Ability to downvote
 * Ability to undo my vote
 * Routing should be used, so these pages (or their equivalents) should exist:
-  * Links list page
+  * Shares list page
-  * Link detail page
+  * Shares detail page
-  * New link page
+  * New share page

 ### Hard Mode

 Do everything in normal mode, but also:

-* Ability to comment on a link
+* Ability to comment on a share
-* Ability to see comment thread (probably on the link detail page)
+* Ability to see comment thread (probably on the share detail page)
-* Ability to edit a link you've posted
+* Ability to edit a share you've posted
-* Ability to delete a link you've posted
+* Ability to delete a share you've posted

 ### Nightmare mode

 * Ability to add admins to the system
 * Ability to remove admin rights from a user
-* Ability for admins to remove any link that's been posted
+* Ability for admins to remove any share that's been posted
 * Ability for admins to remove any comment that's been posted
-* Ability to search for a specific link
+* Ability to search for a specific share